Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 </details>
 <p>

-### Example 2: _max_
+### Example 2: _Using large parameter set_

-This instance deployes the module with most parameters and Private Link enabled.
+This instance deploys the module with most of its features enabled.

 <details>